-- Generate explosive power – Study and development of Fa Jing (sudden manifestation of vibrant explosive force, more about this later)
+- Generating explosive power – Study and development of Fa Jing (sudden manifestation of vibrant explosive force, more about this later)

-- Grip strength – Increase the grip power of our hands, fingers and all the potentially involved body parts (in the various type of grabbing); we must know that the perfect grip is the one that causes pain by itself
+- Grip strength – Increase the gripping power of our hands, fingers and all the potentially involved body parts (in the various type of grabbing); it is important to know that the perfect grip is the one that causes pain by itself

-A note by Master Kongling – The raw reality is that even apparently good practitioners, faced with any (really) non-collaborative partner (not an expert), not only are not able to perform any technique but even to create the conditions to apply them (they are slow, uncoordinated, predictable, imprecise, feeble, etc.).
+A note by Master Kongling – The raw reality is that even apparently good practitioners, against any (truly) non-collaborative partner (not necessarily an expert), not only are unable to perform any technique but even to create the conditions to apply them (they are slow, uncoordinated, predictable, imprecise, feeble, etc.).

 With regard to reactivity, the exercises focus on:

-- Remove all the possible joint limits – Inhibiting the work of antagonistic muscles (which restrain and slow down our movements, read Body flexibility and martial arts)
+- Removing all the possible joint limits – Inhibiting the work of antagonistic muscles (which restrain and slow down our movements, read Body flexibility and martial arts)

-- Speed up the movements – Both in terms of trajectory / path (read Find effective aerodynamic trajectories), both in terms of physiological enhancement (muscles, etc.)
+- Speed-up the movements – Both in terms of trajectory / path (read also Find effective aerodynamic trajectories), both in terms of physiological enhancement (muscles, etc.)

-- Space management – Develop a solid spatial intelligence and spatial memory (many techniques require almost millimeter accuracy, read The most important skill in combat)
+- Space management – Develop a solid spatial intelligence and spatial memory (many advanced techniques require millimetric accuracy, read The most important skill in combat)

-- Instant access to maximum strength – Develop instant, secure and solid grip (with fingers, hands, legs, etc.); more in general, we have to make our body muscles able to immediate contract and to maintain / increase the performance at need (eg. during a strangulation)
+- Instant access to maximum strength – Develop instant, secure and solid grip (with fingers, hands, legs, etc.); more in general, we have to make our body muscles able to immediately contract and to maintain / increase the performance at need (eg. while executing a strangulation technique)

 - Quick reasoning – Acquiring the ability to make fast and / or instinctive assessment (about the change of grip, the interruption of an adverse action, the change of path to achieve a specific goal, etc.)

-- General sensitivity – Build a high intuitive, visual, and especially tactile sensitivity to adversary movements; we have to develop all of our senses to connect them and have the most precise information about what happens around us
+- General sensitivity – Build a high intuitive, visual, and especially tactile sensitivity to the adversary’s movements; we have to develop all of our senses to connect them and obtain the most precise information about what happens around us

-A note by Master Kongling – Applying the techniques of Chin Na is not at all simple, people do not wait passively to get a broken arm, they try to do not be caught, to free themselves, they strenuously attack and defend.
-That’s why it really has to make a leap in quality to be able to use so articulate techniques in combat.
+A note by Master Kongling – In a real context, applying the Chin Na techniques is not easy at all; people do not wait passively to get a broken arm: they try their best to do not be caught, to free themselves, they strenuously attack and defend.
+This is the reason why it really has to make a leap in quality to be able to use so articulate techniques in combat.